harunatiger/badminton-de-ar/README.md

 ## ATTENTION

-By dafult, you can use Gemfile in which gems' version are specified.
+By default, you can use Gemfile in which gems' version are specified.
 IF YOU WANT TO USE LATEST VERSION OF GEMS, USE "GEMFILE.no_version" *(rename this file like Gemfile.version_fixed, and rename Gemfile.no_version to Gemfile)* (and bundle update again)